Available with Standard or Advanced license.

 Workflows vary, but they often progress in discrete stages, with each stage requiring the allocation of a different set of resources and business rules.
 Typically, each stage in the overall process represents a single unit of work, such as a work order or job.
 To manage these, you can create a separate, isolated version and modify it.
-Once this work is complete, you can integrate the changes into the default version.
+When this work is complete, you can integrate the changes into the default version.

 Understanding the organizational and business requirements along with the key points regarding branch version scenarios will help you determine what's best for your organization.

 The concept of versioning is the same whether you use branch versioning or traditional versioning.
 Versioning provides multiple representations of the data without copying data, allows concurrent editing, and allows users to have versions for extended periods of time.
 See Overview of versioning for more details.

 Branch versioning is a type of geodatabase versioning that works with the ArcGIS Enterprise Web GIS model using a services-based architecture to allow multiuser editing workflows and long transaction scenarios through web feature layers.
 Web feature layers (also known as feature services) are layers that are shared to support displaying, querying, and editing data on the web.

 Branch versioning supports simple feature classes and tables along with more complex geodatabase datasets such as utility networks and parcel fabrics in an enterprise geodatabase.
 It is important to prepare the dataset properly to accommodate a variety of workflows that can be completed by accessing the web feature layers.
 The data must be registered as branch versioned and published from an enterprise geodatabase.
 Once the web feature layers are published, branch versioning allows you to track edits for insert, update, and delete operations on features in a version.

 See the editing workflow options for a complete list of datasets supported with branch versioning.